FrTerstappen/bevy_mod_speedup/README.md

 ### Status resources

-The features each add a resource `FeatureNameAdjustment` that can be used to check the current status of the adjustment.
+The resource `SpeedupAdjustments` can be used to check the status of the adjustments.
+The features each add a field to the resource that matches the feature name.
-These resources are enums with variants describing the current status.
+These fields are enums with variants describing the current status.
-They start with a value of `Unknown`.

 ## Features

 To be as modular as possible this library has most of its functionality gated behind separate features.
 Most of those features are enable by default via the on-by-default feature `full_speed`.
-You can see the availability of features and their inclusion in `full_speed` in this [table](#platform-support).
+You can see the availability of features and their inclusion in `full_speed` in this [table](#platform-dependent-features).

+### Platform independent features

+The features described here are independent of the used platform.

+#### Feature: `egui`

+Adds a convenience method to display the `SpeedupAdjustments` with egui.
+See the `egui` example for usage.

+Run the example with `cargo run --example egui --features="egui"`.

-### Platform support
+### Platform dependent features

 Feature support on different platform: